ReneOlsthoorn/Ground/README.md

 # Ground

-This is the compiler for the programming language `Ground` for Windows that promotes high performance computing.
+This is the compiler for the programming language `Ground` for Windows and Linux that promotes high performance computing.
 It allows mixing high-level programming constructs with x86-64.
 The assembly can be added anywhere in the Ground code, so the programmer stays in control of the CPU.